EVENTS & NEWS

 Click here if you would like to change your wine selection, update your credit card, etc. Or, you may call Steven directly at (541) 776-2315 then press 5.

-Please note: your credit card will be charged on Monday, February 27th.
+Please note: your credit cards were charged on Monday, February 27th.
 You may cancel your membership at any time after two wine club releases.
 The grace period for membership cancellation for the upcoming wine club release ends on 2/25/2017 at 11:59 pm PST).
 We cannot cancel your membership after credit cards have been charged on 2/27/2017 for the current release or once a shipment has been processed and is scheduled for delivery.

-Mindy Carpenter, Carpe Diem Papers, is our featured artist this month.
-Stop by the tasting room to meet Mindy on Sunday, February 12th from 2 to 5 pm.
+Katharine Gracey is our featured artist this month.
+Stop by the tasting room to meet Katharine on Sunday, March 5th from 2 to 5 pm.
 Enjoy LIVE music featuring Harmless Addiction from 3 to 5 pm.

 Well, Hidey Ho there Roxy People!!